meta-flutter/workspace-automation/README.md

 # Flutter Workspace Automation

+this is a completely random change just to see if it macOS 13 builds

 Workspace Automation that supports embedded Flutter development

 We developed a Python script, `flutter_workspace.py` to automate embedded flutter setup.